mannylopez/TinyMoon/README.md

 isoFormatter.timeZone = TimeZone(secondsFromGMT: 0)
 let date = isoFormatter.date(from: "2024-08-19T02:00:00Z")!

-let moon = TinyMoon.calculateMoonPhase(date, timeZone: isoFormatter.timeZone) // If you don't specify a TimeZone, it will default to the systems TimeZone print(moon.name)	// Full Moon print(moon.emoji)	// 🌕
+let moon = TinyMoon.calculateMoonPhase(date, timeZone: isoFormatter.timeZone) // If you don't specify a TimeZone, it will default to the system's TimeZone print(moon.name)	// Full Moon print(moon.emoji)	// 🌕